shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 # PAS Throttle Cruise

 Simple PAS system for VESC BBSHD.
+Developed using a Flipsky 75100 and VESC 6.05 firmware and tool.

 This made to remove the need for a throttle (illegal in the UK, or at least "muddy" legality status)